Tearful Will Smith Reveals What Denzel Washington Told Him About 'The Devil' Right After He Slugged Chris Rock at the Oscars

 “I want to apologize to the Academy.
 I want to apologize to all my fellow nominees,” Smith said.
 “This is a beautiful moment.”

-Washington’s encouraging comments and focus on the devil’s attempts to take people down should be no surprise, as Faithwire has extensively covered the actor’s faith journey.
+Washington’s encouraging comments and focus on the devil’s attempts to take people down should be no surprise, as CBN News and Faithwire have extensively covered the actor’s faith journey.

 EDITOR'S NOTE: In reporting about the faith journeys of high-profile individuals who are seeking Christ, CBN does not endorse past or current behavior that may not line up with the Word of God.
 We are simply reporting developments in their spiritual walk and positive statements about God.
 As always, we encourage our readers to pray for anyone and everyone in the news, that the fruit of God would grow in all of our lives.